MarimoElectronics/Yonaguni-docs/README.md

   In the Cyclone V SoC, the LVDS IO voltage is 2.5V.
 On the other hand, the ADRV9002 operates at 1.8V for both CSSI and LSSI.
   The SoC is electrically matched to the LVDS of the ADRV9002 after being configured with LVDS.
   However, if the SoC is configured with CSSI while an IO voltage of 2.5V is applied at J1, 2.5V will be applied to the interface and damage the ADRV9002.
-  For this reason, in Yonaguni's HDL reference design, if the SoC is configured with CSSI but 2.5V is applied, the red LED (D2) lights up and indicates the error.
+  For this reason, in ADRV9002 RF-SoM's HDL reference design, if the SoC is configured with CSSI but 2.5V is applied, the red LED (D2) lights up and indicates the error.
   At this time, the data port of ADRV9002 is protected to be Hi-Z on the SoC side.

 #### **ADRV9002 Clock Selector (SW1)**